 Banks trying to sift through demographic data on millennials often end up puzzling over contradictory results.
 That's because this demographic, born between 1980 and 1999, is the largest living generation, so if you're trying to target the millennial persona, you're making a mistake.
 This perspective isn't valuable when trying to understand consumers and build relationships with them.
 It ends up frustrating for both the customer and the business.
 Read on.

-Stay with us in 2018 as we continue to explore the further evolutions within Fiserv, because if there's one thing you can bank on—it's that digital will continue to make change.
+Stay with us as we continue to explore the further evolutions within financial services, because if there's one thing you can bank on—it's that digital will continue to make change.

 About the Author